 If you have had gestational diabetes you are more likely to develop it again in any future pregnancy.
 You are also more likely to develop type 2 diabetes.

-That’s why it’s important that women who had gestational diabetes are tested for diabetes 6-13 weeks after birth, and yearly after that.
-This test (known as a Hba1c) is crucial because sometimes you don’t have any symptoms if you have diabetes.
+It’s important that women who had gestational diabetes are tested for diabetes 6-13 weeks after birth, and yearly after that.
+This test (known as an HbA1c) is crucial because sometimes you don’t have any symptoms if you have diabetes.

 Breastfeeding reduces type 2 diabetes risk

 Things you can do to reduce your chance of developing type 2 diabetes include keeping a healthy weight for your height.
 So stay active and move more.